 Freyja believes that rather then passively allowing technology to change us by shortening our attention span, isolating us in echo chambers and exploiting our addictive tendencies, we must pro-actively harness it to shape our minds, and so our future, for the better.

 She is joined by Catriona Sutter, a Design Engineer who has experience in different fields of Product Design and Development; including Dyson Ltd; a company famous for it’s design and innovation ethos as well as a strong British heritage.

-Having met at the University of Brighton, Freyja and Catriona have formed a complimentary partnership of creativity and technical knowledge; developing a unique brand or “niche” as two female designers in a male dominated industry.
+Having met at the University of Brighton, Freyja and Catriona have formed a complimentary partnership of creativity and technical knowledge.